-Biraj M Karmacharya is a third year PhD student in the UW Department of Epidemiololgy.
+Biraj M Karmacharya is a fourth year PhD student (Epidemiology) and a first year MPH student (Global Health: Leadership, Policy and Management track) at the University of Washington.
 He completed his M.B.B.S (Bachelor of Medicine and Bachelor of Surgery) from Kathmandu University, Nepal and received MSc (Tropical Medicine) from Mahidol University, Thailand.
 He founded and has been leading the Department of Community Programs at Dhulikhel Hospital-Kathmandu University, Nepal since 2006.
 In this position, he has been deeply involved in developing and setting up innovative community based health endeavors in rural Nepal.
 He has also been very much involved in forging collaborations with various international institutions and has been engaged in setting up the Kathmandu University’s Global Health Program.
 In 2011 he was awarded International Fulbright Science and Technology Award to pursue PhD in Epidemiology.
 He is one of the co-investigators of the recently launched Dhulikhel Heart Study, which is a population-based longitudinal cohort study on cardiovascular diseases and risk factors in Nepal, one of the first of its kind in a developing country.
 He is interested in developing and implementing evidence-based programs to reduce tobacco consumption in this cohort and use this experience for a broader national level strategies and policy development.

-Vasundhara Sridharan is a second year doctoral student from the Social/Personality domain in Psychology.
+Vasundhara Sridharan is a third year doctoral student from the Social/Personality domain in Psychology.
 Vasundhara graduated with a Bachelor’s degree in psychology in April 2011 from the University of Madras in India.
 Her research interests are mainly focused on learning how individuals respond to anti-smoking messages and to identify those individual differences that can predict positive responses to different types of messages.
-Vasundhara is also interested in and does research on how people form impressions of others’ personalities and biases in those attributional processes that underlie impression formation.
+She is also working on identifying different groups of individuals who respond to anti-smoking messages in similar ways in order to tailor interventions to both individuals and groups.

 Graduates of the program continue to work as researchers, service providers and program administrators at various state agencies, non-profit organizations and health facilities across the US.
 Tobacco Studies Program alumnae are currently employed at the following organizations and agencies: